-- Pretty Little Liars, based on a series of YA books, marketed as Desperate Housewives For Teens.
+Pretty Little Liars, based on a series of young adult books, marketed as Desperate Housewives For Teens.
 Interestingly, when adapted for TV, Pretty Little Liars makes use of many of the same landmarks as Gilmore girls, because they are both filmed in California at the same place.

 Like Margaret Simon, I was an only child suspicious of suburban idyll.
 I consumed the book, as I would go on, in my 20s, to consume anything by Richard Yates or John Cheever, seeking assurances that a lawn was a poor means of generating certain existential satisfactions.
 The novel [Are You There God?
 It’s Me, Margaret] begins with its heroine forced to leave Manhattan, with all of its enrichments, when her parents decide to move to the suburbs (for all of the reasons parents have always decided to move to the suburbs).
 “Please help me God,” Margaret implores.
 “Don’t let New Jersey be too horrible.”Ginia Bellafante, NYT

 The small town which seems picturesque but is actually terrible is so common in story that it’s pretty much expected by the audience.
 For this very reason, storytellers can subvert that expectation by giving the newcomer a pleasant experience in a new place, even though that character expected the worst.

 Suburgatory is a sitcom in which a teenage NYC girl with a superiority complex is forced to move to a nearby suburbs with her dad.
 She expects the worst — and so do we — because this is a brightly-coloured, well-manicured suburb.
 The main character does encounter conflict, but not because there is death and destruction lurking under the surface — because the very utopia these people created has magnified their small problems until now they seem very large.